davekirby/EFFProject/notes/Implement FIS for classification - 8 sp.md

 So all that is left is
 - [X] #task take the argmax to find the class index
 - [X] #task run fuzzy classifier on all the data and measure the performance
-- [ ] #task wrap fuzzy classifier up in a class or function that can be used with sklearn
+- [x] #task wrap fuzzy classifier up in a class or function that can be used with sklearn ✅ 2021-06-06
     - create a Classifier class - but no fit method yet

 The classifer was not bad - took 99ms and had an accuracy of 130/150 = 86.6%